-I have many fond memories of my days at Glebe Collegiate Institute (GCI)—the kind of events and discoveries that stay with you, sometimes even change you.
+I have many fond memories of my days at Glebe Collegiate Institute (GCI)—of the kind of events and discoveries that stay with you, sometimes even change you.
 But it’s often the people you meet along the way who have the most profound impact.

 I reconnected with both in the past year when pre-production got underway for my short movie, Bliss.
 And I discovered that, since high school, both have had great success in their professional lives.
 Matt’s a prominent director and editor, while Ben complements his full-time speech-writing job as one of the area’s most gifted and prolific indie musicians.
 They have a slew of credits to their names, including television shows, short films, albums and live performances.